phaevourkhris/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script 4: Display last 10 lines of a file
 I'd prefer the first ones actually
 Script 5: Display the first 10 lines of a file
+Script 6: Display the third line of a file